 For some students this can be a culture shock and is very normal when you're adapting to a new climate, potentially speaking in a different language and feel far from your friends and family.
-If you'd like to find out more, visit https://www.ukcisa.org.uk/Information--Advice/Preparation-and-Arrival/Facing-culture-shock or Enjoy French culture-shock (campusfrance.org).

-Most international students find it difficult to adjust at first but be reassured that your classmates will be feeling the same way too.
+If you'd like to find out more, visit Facing Culture Shock Most international students find it difficult to adjust at first but be reassured that your classmates will be feeling the same way too.
 Your centre staff know the changes you will be experiencing while you get used to life in your new home and are here to support you - they will be pleased to answer any questions you have.
 Remember that a 'please' and 'thank you' is expected by the locals so use them often and people will be more than willing to help you.
 You'll soon be enjoying your time living and studying with us!

-Queueing or waiting in line is very important in shops and supermarkets.
+Queueing or waiting in line is very important in the UK.
 If you push in or try to jump the queue you will be thought of as very rude.
 Please follow the local people and join the queue!

-the attention it deserves!
+Give your mental health the attention it deserves!